accordproject/demo-template/archives/latedeliveryandpenalty-typescript/logic/README.md

 1. All template logic must be written in TypeScript and in a single file called logic.ts within the logic folder of the template
 2. You cannot import third-party modules into your template logic
+3. Input and outputs to the template logic are not yet validated against the model
+4. Need a demo of a stateful template